-- Headache is often frontal-occipital.

-- Most headaches do not develop immediately after dural puncture but usually 24-48 hours after the procedure with 90% of headaches presenting within 3 days.

-- The headache is usually postural; it is worse in the upright position and eases when supine.
-(However, 5% of women may not have a postural element.)

-- Associated symptoms that may be present include:

-- neck stiffness
+- Headache is often frontal-occipital. - Most headaches do not develop immediately after dural puncture but usually 24-48 hours after the procedure with 90% of headaches presenting within 3 days. - The headache is usually postural; it is worse in the upright position and eases when supine.
+(However, 5% of women may not have a postural element.) - Associated symptoms that may be present include: - neck stiffness - photophobia

-- o photophobia

-- o tinnitus
+- tinnitus

-- \circ visual disturbance and
+- visual disturbance

-- o cranial nerve palsies.
+- cranial nerve palsies.